setlman/lido-test-task/Info.md

 Here are more details about each step and what has been done.
 Hopefully, this will address your questions in advance.

 First, regarding the architecture: I decided to use Docker Compose (which required the docker.community collection) as it is the most convenient tool for managing Docker containers without additional orchestration, in my opinion.
 I also chose a role-based structure for each service, as it better supports scalability and reusability if these roles are needed elsewhere in the future.
+In addition, I decided to set up an Ansible user and run the second part of the playbook using this secure user.

 Second, about the test points:
 1. Ubuntu 22.04/LTS as a host OS